joneslee85/Appcelerator-Calendar-Module/README.md

-= Appcelerator Calendar Module
+= Appcelerator Calendar Module Reloaded
 ===========================================

-This is a module that displays an iPhone-like calendar widget, based on the work of Keith Lazuka, dba The Polypeptides .
+This is a module that displays an iPhone-like calendar widget, based on the work of Keith Lazuka, dba The Polypeptides.

+This version is forked from Scott Montgomerie's original code with fixes.

 == Building
 --------------

 First download the code:
-	git clone git@github.com:smontgomerie/Appcelerator-Calendar-Module.git
+	git clone git@github.com:joneslee85/Appcelerator-Calendar-Module.git

 	cd Appcelerator-Calendar-Module